-Experts are required to make clear what facts are within their own knowledge, list their sources and say when a question or issue falls outside their expertise.
-In a recent case an expert was criticised for failing to do so.
+Expert witnesses are required to make clear which facts are within their own knowledge, list their sources and say when a question or issue falls outside their expertise.
+In a recent case, an expert witness was criticised for failing to do so.

-The Claimant relied on expert evidence from a chartered engineer and consultant in waste and energy.
-The Defendant relied on an expert in energy pricing.
+The claimant relied on expert evidence from a chartered engineer and consultant in waste and energy.
+The defendant relied on an expert in energy pricing.
 He was not an engineer and did not have expertise in waste management or energy from waste industries.
-His report as served included information gained from Wikipaedia and other websites.
+His report, as served, included information gained from Wikipedia and other websites.
 It made no reference to those sources.

-The judge was highly critical of what she regarded as a breach of the expert’s duty to the court.
-First, an expert is required to make clear which of the facts stated in the report are within the expert’s own knowledge (CPR Practice Direction 35, para 3.2).
-Secondly, expert should make clear when a question falls outside their expertise (CPR Practice Direction 35, para 2.4).
+The judge was highly critical of what she regarded as a breach of the expert's duty to the Court.
+First, an expert witness is required to make clear which facts stated in the report are within the expert's own knowledge (CPR Practice Direction 35, para 3.2).
+Secondly, expert witnesses should make it clear when a question falls outside their expertise (CPR Practice Direction 35, para 2.4).

 A reminder of the relevant parts of the Practice Direction is below:

 2.4 Experts should make it clear:

 (a) when a question or issue falls outside their expertise…

 PD 35.3.2 says:

 (2) give details of any literature or other material which has been relied on in making the report…

 (4) make clear which of the facts stated in the report are within the expert's own knowledge…